Living in Mexico city long-term wasn’t in my plans.

 It’s important to know that Mexico City is sadly no stranger to earthquakes, the last big one being a 7.1 magnitude quake on 19th September 2017, spookily 32 years to the day since their last serious tremor.

-This happened exactly 3 days after I left to travel throughout South America, talk about lady luck being on my side!
+This happened exactly 3 days after I left the country.
+The breaking news really put a dampener on my quest to do all the things in Quito, but talk about lady luck being on my side!

 However, it’s still something worth considering for those pondering their expat city options and whether the possibility of experiencing a natural disaster like this is a deal-breaker when it comes to living in Mexico city… or maybe just don’t live on the top floor of a high-rise apartment.